We use the Integrated Planning and Reporting (IP&R) Framework to plan for the future and report on our progress to our community.

 Reporting on performance

-Council regularly reports on its performance to ensure the community is informed of Council’s operations and is able to track our progress and achievements in meeting the community’s priorities.
+We are committed to open and transparent reporting.
+Council regularly reports on its performance to ensure the community is informed of our operations, achievements and progress in meeting community priorities.
+Our reporting documents include: